When and how to use spot metering for accurate exposure

 Is spot metering best for portraits?

-In portraiture your subject is the most important part of the image, so must be correctly exposed, especially their face.
-Because such a small part of the scene is the most important part to be correctly exposed, spot metering is ideally suited to portrait photography.
+In portrait photograph your subject is the most important part of the image, so must be correctly exposed, especially their face.

 However, sometimes the other metering modes are better.